jensens/pyramid-gae-tutorial/README.rst

 ``pgk_resources``
     ``./app/pkg_resources.py`` was copied from `distribute <http://packages.python.org/distribute/>`_
     and you may want to keep it uptodate.
-To make it work in ``./app/main.py`` I had to register the appengine loader to ``pkg_resources.DefaultProvider``.
+To make it work  I had to register the appengine loader to ``pkg_resources.DefaultProvider`` in ``./app/main.py``.

 Source Code
 ===========